 Sexual health & health protection

 Partnership for Education, Attainment and Children's Health (PEACH), school nurses and health visitors

-Emergency Management is a means of assessing the threats and risks to the Island and putting plans in place to respond to an incident and assist in the recovery as defined by the Civil Contingencies Act (2004).
+Emergency management is a means of assessing the threats and risks to the Island and putting plans in place to respond to an incident and assist in the recovery as defined by the Civil Contingencies Act (2004).
 Find out more about our emergency management and also the government guidance on preparation and planning for emergencies.

 The production of the Joint Strategic Needs Assessment (JSNA) aims to bring together key data and information in a way which is accessible to local commissioners, local communities and other stakeholders.
 It identifies the health and well-being needs of the local population and helps to improve the targeting of services which aim to reduce health inequalities that exist between different localities, groups and communities of the Isle of Wight.

 Isle of Wight Pharmaceutical Needs Assessment

 Assessing the need for pharmaceutical services across the Isle of Wight

 Since April 2013 every Health and Wellbeing Board in England has a legal responsibility to publish and keep up to date a statement of the needs for pharmaceutical services of the population in its area, referred to as a Pharmaceutical Needs Assessment (PNA).
 The PNA looks at the existing provision of community pharmacy services across the Isle of Wight and whether this meets the current and future needs of the population.
 It can be used to make decisions in the commissioning of NHS-funded Pharmaceutical Services.

 The statutory consultation process for the Isle of Wight Pharmaceutical Needs Assessment, which took place during Autumn/Winter 2021/22, has now been completed and the final report approved by the Health & Wellbeing Board.